zijinw/minimal-mistakes/_posts/2017-07-25-SpringMVC Note (4).md

 In the main method, we write:

+	import org.springframework.context.support.AbstractApplicationContext;
+	import org.springframework.context.support.ClassPathXmlApplicationContext;

+	public class MainApp{
 		public static void main(String[] args) {
     		AbstractApplicationContext context = new ClassPathXmlApplicationContext("Beans.xml");

     		HelloWorld obj = (HelloWorld) context.getBean("helloWorld");
     		obj.getMessage();
     		context.registerShutdownHook();
 		}
+	}

+Note that here

+1. We import **.support.AbstractApplicationContext** instead of **ApplicationContext** used before in the basic Hello World example to create a container.
+The difference between these two classes is just like the abstract class and a sample class.
+The method **registerShutdownHook()** is only supported by **AbstractApplicationContext**.

-Note that here we need to register a shutdown hook registerShutdownHook() method that is declared on the AbstractApplicationContext class.
+2. We need to register a shutdown hook registerShutdownHook() method.
 This will ensure a graceful shutdown and call the relevant destroy methods.

 Run the main method, the following will return: